rimutaka/posts/anatomy-of-failed-validation/readme.md

 # How I validated a business idea with Lean Canvas
 #### A practical guide based on a real-life project

-*There is plenty of advice in books and on the Internet about how to validate an idea.
-Some of it is good, some is bad, but not much of it is practical.
-The authors convincingly tell you what to do, but skip the execution part as if it's not important.
-Is that because they have never done it themselves?*

-*This post takes you through an idea validation process I had to go through recently.*
+*There is plenty of good advice in books and on the Internet about how to validate an idea.
+The authors may convincingly tell you what to do, but skip the execution part as if it's not important.
+This post is a step-by-step walk through an idea validation process I did recently.*

----

-I got this idea about a proofreading community to help technical writers release better posts by giving each other feedback before the posts are published.
+I got this idea about a proofreading community to help technical writers release better posts by giving each other feedback after I started posting on [Dev.To](https://dev.to/rimutaka).
 Better posts, more reactions, more readers, everyone wins, right?

-Wrong!
+Maybe not so!

 Most ideas sound good on the face of it.
 You need to look much deeper to know if they are worth pursuing.